ckrapu/Theano-Docker/README.md

-# Theano-Docker
+# pymc3-gpu-docker

-This repository contains Docker files for Theano running inside a Jupyter notebook.
+This repository contains Docker files for running PyMC3 with GPU support for Theano.

 To build the Docker:
 ```